James Cudworth (engineer): Career

 Cudworth was apprenticed to Robert Stephenson & Co Ltd from March 1831.
 After completing his apprenticeship, he became a chargehand at Stephenson's, before being appointed Locomotive Superintendent of the Great North of England Railway in February 1840.

-On 22 May 1845, Cudworth was appointed Locomotive Superintendent to the South Eastern Railway, which was in the process of leaving the Brighton, Croydon and Dover Joint Committee; this committee (and its predecessor the Croydon and Dover Joint Committee) had handled all SER locomotive affairs since March 1842, as well as those of the London & Croydon Railway, and, since March 1844, the London & Brighton Railway.
+On 22 May 1845, Cudworth was appointed Locomotive Superintendent to the South Eastern Railway, which was in the process of leaving the Brighton, Croydon and Dover Joint Committee; this committee (and its predecessor the Croydon and Dover Joint Committee) had handled all SER locomotive affairs since March 1842, as well as those of the London and Croydon Railway, and, since March 1844, the London and Brighton Railway.

-The committee had shared maintenance facilities for the three railways, but on its dissolution, it was necessary for the SER to provide its own workshops.
+The committee had shared maintenance facilities for the three railways, but on its dissolution, the SER needed to provide its own workshops.
 Cudworth was given the task of establishing suitable facilities, his salary being increased from £350 to £500 per annum.
 Repair shops were built near the terminus at Bricklayers Arms, but the site was cramped.
 In February 1846, 185 acre of land were bought at Ashford, Kent, and in October 1847, Ashford railway works began repairing locomotives.

 In 1845, he built the 2-2-2 locomotive White Horse of Kent, which was constructed on the uniflow principle.
 Cudworth's early locomotives were on the Stephenson long-boilered principle.
 White Horse of Kent was not a success, being described by Daniel Gooch as unsafe.
 It was later converted to a 2-4-0.
 In 1850, Ashford Works completed a small locomotive which had been part-assembled at Bricklayers Arms, but the first engines entirely constructed at Ashford Works were 2-4-0s for the Hastings Line, which were placed in service during 1853–4.
 These engines were known as the 59 class.
 In 1847, the SER purchased a number of 4-2-0 Cramptons from Tulk & Ley, Whitehaven, Cumberland.
 In 1849, Cudworth converted four long-boilered 4-2-0s to Cramptons in an effort to improve their riding.

 By 1855, Cudworth started to introduce more conventional steam locomotives.
 Fifty three 0-6-0 goods engines were constructed at Ashford Works between 1855 and 1876.
 The engines were double framed, with 16" x 24" cylinders.
 A number of these engines were rebuilt twice, firstly by Cudworth and later by Stirling.
 The engines gave over 40 years service on the South Eastern Main Line.
 In 1857, Cudworth introduced a class of 2-4-0s.
 Forty eight were built by contractors, and 68 were built at Ashford Works between 1857 and 1875.
 Many of them were rebuilt by Stirling.
 These engines also gave many years service on the SER.